 Step 3 — Schedule an Academic Advising Appointment

-Before enrolling in classes, schedule an appointment for academic advisement with your graduate program coordinator:
+Before enrolling in classes, we suggest scheduling an appointment for academic advisement with your graduate program coordinator:

 - CSUN Credential Office